phillipSloan/ComputationalLogic/Readme.md

 ---
 #### Negation - Grammar
 ---
-To implement negation grammatically we have to modify prolexa_grammar.pl to include negative verb phrases:
+To implement negation grammatically we have to modify prolexa_grammar.pl to include negated verb phrases:
 ```
 verb_phrase(s,M) --> [is],property(s,M).
 verb_phrase(s,not(M)) --> [is],[not],property(s,M).